 Hagens Berman represents Blue Cross Blue Shield Association and Government Employees Health Association and is part of the plaintiffs’ steering committee in this lawsuit that alleges Jazz Pharmaceuticals Inc. engaged in anticompetitive behavior with the intention of impairing and delaying generic competition for its brand drug Xyrem (sodium oxybate).

 ABOUT THE XYREM LAWSUIT

-The complaint identifies further allegations against Jazz related to its efforts to delay generic entry; Jazz prosecuted multiple frivolous citizen petitions before the FDA in an effort to delay approval of the generics.
-Jazz also engaged in a product-hop, in which it filed a new drug application for a follow-up drug in order to obtain another round of patent exclusivity and maintain market power.
+The complaint identifies further allegations against Jazz related to its efforts to delay generic entry; Jazz prosecuted multiple frivolous citizen petitions before the FDA, allegedly in an effort to delay approval of the generics.
+The complaint also asserts that Jazz engaged in a product-hop, in which it filed a new drug application for a follow-up drug in order to obtain another round of patent exclusivity and maintain market power.

 TOP PHARMA LAW FIRM

 Hagens Berman is one of the most successful litigation law firms in the U.S. taking on pharmaceutical companies and has achieved more than $320 billion in settlements against Big Pharma largest sellers and manufacturers for antitrust schemes, pay-for-delay, IP shams and other forms of wrongdoing that drive up the costs of prescription drugs for consumers and others.